bhogend1/sic1/README.md

 * **3** Individuals
 * (**4** Class rooms, schools, countries, ...)

-Stata offers two formats to organize these dimensions:
+Stata offers two formats to organize these extra dimensions:
 * **Wide** Extra dimensions are hidden in the columns.
 For example, the columns income_1, income_2, and income_3 represent the values on the income variable at three different time points.
 * **Long** Extra dimensions are hidden in the rows.
 For example, the first row represents the values on the income variable at time point one, the second row at time point two, and the third row at time point three.
 This format is superior for most purposes.